Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Bugs and Problems

 For the code validation I used [W3 CSS validator](http://www.css-validator.org/) and [W3 HTML validator](https://validator.w3.org/nu/).
-The CSS code was correct but I had a few changes to make in the HTML code.
+The CSS code was correct but I had a few smaller changes to make in the HTML code.

 Cross-browser issues I've encountered: